jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 **Task:** Upload the word count program to the `spark-data` bucket

-**Task:** Apply the [03-word-count-spark-application.yaml](./03-word-count-spark-application.yaml) file and then watch the pods being created using `kubectl get pods -w`
+**Task:** Apply the [03-word-count-spark-application.yaml](./03-word-count-spark-application.yaml) file and then watch the pods being created using `kubectl get pods -w`.

 When the job is done then take a look at the logs of the driver pod and look for the word counts being printed.
 Also look inside the `spark-data` bucket to see the results.
 The results are stored in folders where there is a file that contains the data.
 Try downloading the files and see the results.